twixter51/MyBoard/README.md

 --(6.3) Removed extra junk files, stripe payment integrated, you can now test payments! changed how development was handled.

 --(6.3) This took me a few hours but realized this project had been pointing to an old build, the settings.py was never updated and never had postgreSQL being used I believe.
 Thankfully after debugging I fixed most if not all things that were causing underlying hidden issues that I would have never found out.

+--(6.4) Added auto-fill feature so now when the form at payment template is entered, the customers data will appear on checkout.

 # Bugs that need fixing / Things being worked on: